AbhishekDataAnalyst/Credit-Card-Approval/README.md

 ## Steps implemented to complete the project
 1. **Data Preprocessing**

-   In this step, two Excel files will be combined into a single file using Dataframes.
+   In this step, two Excel files will be combined into a single file using pandas dataframes.
 Later cleaning and preprocessing steps will be done to ensure its quality and suitability for data analysis.
 Also, EDA will be implemented.
 Missing values and outliers will be removed if any and then we will do encoding on the categorical features.
 The cleaned dataset is what will be used for further analysis.

 2. **Feature Selection and Hypothesis Testing**